GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Result

-In this paper, various classification experiments are conducted on $160\times160$ pixels, $120\times120$ pixels and $80\times80$ pixels GasHisSDB database to verify the performance of different classifiers on GasHisSDB.
-In this part, Table. \ref{tbl2}, Table. \ref{tbl3} and Table. \ref{tbl4} show the comparison results of all the above-mentioned classical machine learning methods.
-All the different feature classification comparison experiments use the same parameters.
-In $k$NN, $k$ is set to 9.
+In this paper, various classification experiments are conducted on the GasHisSDB database ($160\times160$ pixels, $120\times120$ pixels and $80\times80$ pixels) to demonstrate that GasHisSDB can be used to discriminate the performance of classifiers.
+Table. \ref{tbl2} show the comparison results of the classical machine learning methods.
+All the classification comparison experiments use the same parameters.
 The number of trees in the RF is set to 10.
-The kernel function of the non-linear SVM is a Gaussian kernel.
-ANN uses a 2-layer network, the number of nodes in the first layer is 10 and in the second layer is 3.
-The number of epochs of ANN training is set to 500, the learning rate is set to 0.01 and the expected loss is set to 0.01.
+The SVM kernel function uses a linear kernel.